Does the thought of a dental visit make your entire body tense in fear? At Trinity Dental Centers, we take the worry out of your visit.

-Sedation dentistry involves medication administered to a patient to help them relax their anxiousness during their appointment.
-It can be used for any treatment, from a routine teeth cleaning to a complex root canal, and the type of sedation used involves the severity of the case.
+Sedation involves sedative medications administered to a patient to help them relax their anxiousness during their appointment.
+It can be used for any treatment, from

 The levels of sedation include:

-• Inhaled minimal sedation: The patient inhales nitrous oxide (also referred “laughing gas”) mixed with oxygen through a mask placed covering the nose.
+- Inhaled minimal sedation: The patient inhales nitrous oxide (also referred “laughing gas”) mixed with oxygen through a mask placed covering the nose.
 Breathing in the gas brings the patient ease.
-The dentist controls the quantity of sedation received, and the gas typically wears off quick.
-Nitrous oxide is the only form of sedation dentistry that allows a patient to leave by themselves after their procedure.
+The dentist controls the quantity of sedation received, and the gas typically wears off very quickly; only taking a few minutes.
+Nitrous oxide is the only form of sedation dentistry that allows a patient to leave by themselves or drive after their procedure.

-• Oral sedation: Depending on what the dentist deems appropriate, oral sedation can range from minimal to moderate.
-Oral sedation is the standard of anesthesia usually associated with sedation dentistry.
+- Oral sedation: Depending on what the dentist deems appropriate, oral sedatives can range from minimal to moderate.
+Oral sedation is the standard of anesthesia usually associated with sedation.
 When it comes to minimal sedation, the patient takes a pill typically an hour before their procedure starts.
 Even though the patient is conscious, the pill will cause drowsiness.
-For moderate sedation, a larger dose is administered.
-Sometimes, moderate oral sedation can cause some patients to fall asleep during the procedure.
+For moderate effect, a larger dose is administered.
+Sometimes, a moderate oral sedative can cause some patients to fall asleep during the procedure.

 At Trinity Dental Centers, we are committed to bringing you peace and comfort.
-Call us today to learn more about our sedation dentistry techniques and how they can help you experience a pleasant and worry-free dental visit!
+Call us today to learn more about our sedative techniques and how they can help you experience a pleasant and worry-free dental visit!